minh-science/HW2-BFS/README.md

 # Description of methods
 * Use BFS to perform search
-* Use modifiedDijkstra's algorithm to return shortest path
+* Use modified Dijkstra's algorithm to return shortest path
 	* weights are all equal to 1

 # Assignment Overview